fkrauthan/FkrCssURLRewriteBundle/README.md

 Usage
 =====

 If you place your css file for example in

 	.../BundleFolder/Resources/public/css

 and you have your images in

-	Resources/public/img
+	../BundleFolder/Resources/public/img

-then you should write in your css file
+then you have in yours css file somthing like this

 	background-image: url(../img/MyImageName.png)